 Drawing on an in-depth understanding of California policy and politics, Cassie’s combination of government and private sector expertise uniquely equip her to provide strategic guidance for Axiom Advisor’s clients on a wide range of legislative and administrative issues.
-Having served as Senior Policy Advisor to California Governor Gray Davis and on the legal staff of the Office of Science and Technology Policy in The White House, Cassie easily navigates the Legislature and Administrative agencies and has a sharp understanding of what it takes for organizations to succeed both in Sacramento and across the state.
+Recognized as one of Comstock’s Magazine’s 2021 “Ten Extraordinary Women Shaping Our Future,” Cassie’s influence extends beyond the Capitol to the Sacramento Region and across the state.
+Having served as Senior Policy Advisor to California Governor Gray Davis and on the legal staff of the Office of Science and Technology Policy in The Clinton White House, Cassie easily navigates the Legislature and Administrative agencies and has a sharp understanding of what it takes for organizations to succeed both in California and across the nation.

 Cassie holds a bachelor’s degree from Wesleyan University and a law degree from Stanford Law School.
 She is a member of the State Bar of California, the State of California’s Lower American River Advisory Committee and past chair of the Board of the Sacramento Valley Conservancy.